krei-se/three.krei.se/README.md

   // and sensors on any branch of the nerves) public lights: LightsRecordType = {}
   public meshes: MeshesRecordType = {}
+  public groups: GroupRecordType = {}
   public kreiseMeshes: KreiseMeshesRecordType = {}
   public helpers: HelpersRecordType = {}

   public objects: ObjectsInterface = {}
   public methods: MethodsInterface = {}
+  // please limit connected graphs to 5 - 9 (best value 8) to keep any layer
-  public graphs: GraphsInterface = {}
+  // human explainable (Millersche Zahl) public graphs: GraphsInterface = {}

-  // 15 digits are enough for interplanetary travel public repeat: number = 15 * 8                  // how often do  we visit this node in a circular reference? public visited: number = 0                      // how often did we visit this node in a circular reference?
+  // 15 digits are enough for interplanetary travel public repeat: number = 15                      // how often do  we visit this node in a circular reference? public visited: number = 0                      // how often did we visit this node in a circular reference?

   // mostly unused, useful for eva(input) and moving the goalpost in the base (start and ending) graph